ArloL/eclipse-projects/README.markdown

 # Arlo's Eclipse projects

 This is a Eclipse project catalog for the Eclipse Installer.
-You can add it to your Installer by adding this line to `eclipse-inst.ini`:
+Add it to your Installer by adding this line to `eclipse-inst.ini`:

 ```
 -Doomph.redirection.arlosProjectCatalog=index:/redirectable.projects.setup->https://arlol.github.io/eclipse-projects/eclipse-projects.setup